slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 2. Visualize mapping results with IGV

+> On linux type "igv" in a terminal window to launch the program
 > Download [IGV](http://software.broadinstitute.org/software/igv/download) and follow the instalation instructions according to your OS

 Once the IGV program is launched, it is necessary to **import the reference genome** “Genomes/Create .genome File...” (see below).
 Select the FASTA file with the genomic sequence of *C. parapsilosis* “C_parapsilosis_CGD.fasta” (“Browse / FASTA file”) and **enter information regarding ORFs positions**, GFF file “C_parapsilosis_ORFs.gff” (“Browse Gene file”).